Today’s Best Recipe is this Easy Vanilla Milkshake.

-Believe it or not, the Chicago drugstore chain, Walgreens, gets credit for adding malted milk powder to a milkshake.
+Believe it or not, Walgreens’s Chicago drugstore chain gets credit for adding malted milk powder to a milkshake.

-Credit is given to a Walgreen’s employee by the name of Ivar “Pop” Coulson, who, in 1922, was making milkshakes with two scoops of vanilla ice cream to the popular malted milk drink recipe.
+Credit is given to a Walgreen’s employee named Ivar “Pop” Coulson, who, in 1922, was making milkshakes at the soda fountain with two scoops of vanilla ice cream to the popular malted milk drink recipe.

 This basic vanilla milkshake is one that we love because it’s so simple and always tastes delicious!

 For a classic easy vanilla milkshake try topping it with some whipped cream.

 You may want to customize this easy vanilla milkshake into something fancier by adding different toppings such as berries, chocolate, candy pieces, drizzle with hot fudge or caramel.

 You know we love our milkshake recipes, from donut milkshake to toasted marshmallow milkshake, and everything in between, like our bacon milkshake, we always make time and feed the crave when it comes to delicious milkshakes.